The pH scale measures how acidic or alkaline (basic) something is.

 - heavy breathing

-Treatment for metabolic disease includes medications to help the kidneys work better.
+Treatment for metabolic disease includes medications to help your kidneys work better.
 In serious cases, you may need dialysis or a kidney transplant.
-Dialysis is when a machine is used to clean the blood.
+Dialysis is when a machine is used to clean your blood.

 - asthma (or an asthma attack)